dentarg/auth0-blog/_posts/2017-01-26-migrating-a-php5-app-to-7-part-three.markdown

 ### phpto7aid

 [phpto7aid](https://github.com/gisostallenberg/php-to-7-aid) is a tool that is used to identify PHP 5 code that will not work in PHP 7.
-It tries to aid you as much as possible in resolving this issues, by either providing the exact solution or giving hints on how to solve the issue.
+It tries to aid you as much as possible in resolving these issues, by either providing the exact solution or giving hints on how to solve the issue.

 ### PhpStorm PHP 7 Compatibility Inspection